petr-kalinin/progtexts2/python_basics_en/8_addtypes.rst

 and so on.

-Probably you have already used so-called "flag variables" somewhere, in which you marked whether some condition is met.
+Probably you have already used so-called "flag variables" somewhere, that you used to mark whether some condition is met.
 For example, if you need to check if a given array contains zero, you could write something like this::

     flag = 0